Turin Airport: History

 The airport was built in 1953, on the site of a World War II air base, and was renovated in 1989 for the 1990 FIFA World Cup and then again in 2005 in preparation for the 2006 Winter Olympics.
 Turin airport won the ACI Europe Best Airport Awards in the category from 1 to 5 million passengers in 2007, 2008 and 2022.
 The aerodrome is operated by Società Azionaria Gestione Aeroporto Torino S.p.A. and administered by the Italian Civil Aviation Authority (ENAC).
 The air traffic service (ATS) authority is ENAV S.p.A.

 Facilities

 The airport is at an elevation of 989 ft above mean sea level.
 It covers an area of more than 57000 m2.
 The airport has one runway designated 18/36 with an asphalt surface measuring 3300 × 60 m.
 The Runway 36 is ILS (Instrument Landing System) certified III B for approach with visual range less than 200 m but not less than 75 m.

 Industry

 The airport is also home to two Leonardo plants (North and South).
 These sites are specialized in the assembly and final phase of production, maintenance, ground tests and flight tests of military and civil prototypes and aircraft.
-In particular, aircraft such as: AMX-ACOL, ATR 42 MP, ATR 72 MP, C-27J, Eurofighter, Tornado MLU and Sky-X are produced.
+In particular, aircraft such as the AMX-ACOL, the ATR 42 MP, the ATR 72 MP, the C-27J, the Eurofighter, the Tornado MLU and the Sky-X are produced.